-2 Listen, say, and match.
+Listen, say, and match. of page 81

-Have students look at the pictures and say the words.
-Point out the example for house and write ou on the board, then elicit brown from the students and write ow on the board.
+Have students look at the pictures and say the

+ou on the board, then elicit brown from the students and write ow on the board.
 Demonstrate that ou and ow make the same sound in some words.
 Play the CD and have the students repeat along with the CD.
 Play it again as the students listen and match words and pictures.
 Circulate and check.
 Invite students to check each other's answers.